Cyber attack shuts down U.S. fuel pipeline 'jugular,' Biden briefed - Up News Info

 “Unless cybersecurity measures are embedded in a technology’s development phase, we are likely to see more frequent attacks on industrial systems like oil and gas pipelines or water treatment plants,” Pipikaite added.

+The American Automobile Association said a prolonged outage of the line could trigger increases in gas prices at the pumps, a worry for consumers ahead of summer driving season.

-If the system is shut for four or five days, the market could see sporadic outages at fuel terminals that depend on the pipeline for deliveries, said Andrew Lipow, president of consultancy Lipow Oil Associates.
+A shutdown lasting four or five days, for example, could lead to sporadic outages at fuel terminals along the U.S. East Coast that depend on the pipeline for deliveries, said Andrew Lipow, president of consultancy Lipow Oil Associates.

 After the shutdown was first reported on Friday, gasoline futures on the New York Mercantile Exchange gained 0.6% while diesel futures rose 1.1%, both outpacing gains in crude oil.
 Gulf Coast cash prices for gasoline and diesel edged lower on prospects that supplies could accumulate in the region.